Kruger Park Travel

 What to watch out for when staying at Pretoriuskop

 The Big 5 has been spotted on numerous occasions in this area.
-Black and white rhino, buffalo and elephant can be seen on the loop roads around the camp.
-Lion, leopard and cheetah roam the plains and there is also a resident pack of wild dogs in the area.
+Black and white rhinos, buffalo, and elephants can be seen on the loop roads around the camp.
+Lion, leopard, and cheetah roam the plains, and there is also a resident pack of wild dogs in the area.

-As in other camps there is an abundance of birds in and around the camp.
-Be on the lookout for Greencapped eremomela, Brownheaded parrot, Cutthroat finch, Redheaded weaver and several Sunbird species.
-It is also the best area to spot the Pennantwinged nightjar, Blackbellied korhaan and Redcollared widow.
+As in other camps, birds are abundant in and around the camp.
+Be on the lookout for Green-capped eremomela, Brown-headed parrot, Cutthroat finch, Redheaded weaver, and several Sunbird species.
+It is also the best area to spot the Pennant-winged nightjar, Blackbellied korhaan, and Redcollared widow.

-Two dams, Mestel and Shitlhave are in close vicinity of the camp which means you should probably see animals of all kinds, from elephant, buffalo, hippo, crocodile and big cats, wild dog and hyena, to antelope and smaller mammals.
+Two dams, Mestel and Shitlhave, are in close vicinity of the camp, which means you should probably see animals of all kinds, from elephants, buffalo, hippo, crocodile, and big cats, wild dog and hyena, to antelope and smaller mammals.

 Pretoriuskop provides a variety of accommodation types for singles, couples, and families with children.

-Accommodation availability changes from day to day and all inquiries about general availability are subject to change without notice.
-Last minute reservations in less than 31 days prior to arrival date, are payable within 24 hours after receiving a confirmed provisional reservation via e-mail.
+Accommodation availability changes from day to day, and all inquiries about general availability are subject to change without notice.
+Last-minute reservations in less than 31 days before the arrival date are payable within 24 hours after receiving a confirmed provisional reservation via e-mail.

 Campsites

-Camping is the most affordable and the most rustic style of accommodation that Kruger offers.
-The camp offer 45 tent or caravan sites for a maximum of 6 people, with or without power point.
+Camping is the most affordable and rustic style of accommodation that Kruger offers.
+The camp offers 45 tent or caravan sites for a maximum of 6 people, with or without a power point.
 Campers make use of communal ablutions and cooking facilities.
-The facilities has 24-hour boiling water, electric hotplates and sinks.
+The facilities have 24-hour boiling water, electric hotplates, and sinks.

 Huts

 These units are the cheapest accommodation if you do not want to camp.
-On offer is 30 units with 2, 3, 5 or 6-beds equipped with a ceiling fan.
-A further 46 units with 2, 3, 5 or 6-bed with air-conditioner and a fridge is also available.
-There are no cooking utensils, crockery or cutlery, but a communal kitchen with scullery and electric hotplates is available.
-Guest make use of the communal ablution facilities.
+On offer are 30 units with 2, 3, 5, or 6-beds equipped with a ceiling fan.
+A further 46 units with 2, 3, 5, or 6 beds with an air-conditioner and a fridge are also available.
+There are no cooking utensils, crockery, or cutlery, but a communal kitchen with scullery and electric hotplates is available.
+Guests make use of the communal ablution facilities.

 Bungalows

-The camp has 52 bungalows that sleep 2, 4 or 6 people.
+The camp has 52 bungalows that sleep 2, 4, or 6 people.
 The units have an air-conditioner and a bathroom with either a shower or a bath.
 You have a choice of having your own kitchenette or using the communal kitchen.
 Some units have both hotplates and sinks.
-Some come with perimeter view.
-For hire is few fully equipped utensils boxes that include cutlery, crockery, glasses and a frying pan.
+Some come with a perimeter view.
+For hire is few fully equipped utensil boxes that include cutlery, crockery, glasses, and a frying pan.

 Family Cottages

-There is 4 air-conditioned cottages with 6 beds in each in 3 bedrooms with 1 double bed and 4 single beds.
-One bedroom has an en-suite bathroom with bath, basin and toilet and the other a shower.
-The kitchen is equipped with a gas stove, fridge/freezer, sink, cooking utensils, cutlery and crockery.
+There are 4 air-conditioned cottages with 6 beds in each, in 3 bedrooms with 1 double bed and 4 single beds.
+One bedroom has an en-suite bathroom with bath, basin, and toilet, and the other has a shower.
+The kitchen is equipped with a gas stove, fridge/freezer, sink, cooking utensils, cutlery, and crockery.
 It also has a living room.

 The camp offers 1 air-conditioned unit that sleeps 4 people in 2 bedrooms with 1 double bed and 4 single beds.
 The rest of the unit is the same as those mentioned above.